 Approximately 100 children in the United States are killed every year while walking to or from school, and another 25,000 sustain injuries as a result of school zone accidents.
 Crossing zones near schools are always an area of focus for lawmakers and safety advocates, particularly when it comes to addressing the risk of school zone accidents.

 Maybe that’s due to the fact that a 2009 study from Safe Kids USA showed that one-in-six drivers in school zones is driving distracted.
 Almost 17 percent of all drivers in school zones are putting kids at risk of a school zone accidents and potentially devastating injuries.
 School zones are one of the most dangerous places for a distracted driver, if not the most.

 Additional studies have showed that the effects of distracted driving are relatively similar to those exhibited by drunk drivers.
 This means that those drivers are acting about as reckless as drunk drivers in marked zones designated for children to cross.

 Kids aren’t as well-versed about traffic laws and safe practices as adults are; let’s face it, many adults aren’t even all that clear about the rules and regulations of crossing the street.

 Many experts in the safety industry agree that the best way to improve safety and shift the approach to school zone accidents is through education.
-Kids with a better understanding of their surroundings and the laws they should abide by are likely to be less at risk of being involved in an accident as a pedestrian.
+Kids with a better understanding of their surroundings and the law are less likely at risk of being involved in an accident as a pedestrian.
 Below, we address some of the myths associated with school zone accidents and some clarifying information that can better inform our children to prevent child injuries.

-- Assume Drivers are Distracted: As we mentioned earlier, approximately one in six drivers in school zones is distracted by something else.
+- Assume drivers are distracted: As we mentioned earlier, approximately one-in-six drivers in school zones is distracted.
 Make sure cars are yielding to the crosswalk before attempting to cross the street.